 Cardiomegaly is a broad term used to describe any condition that causes an enlarged heart.
-A cat with an enlarged heart is at risk for developing a number of health problems, and as a pet parent it is useful to be aware of the different types of cardiomegaly, the dangers, and what you can do to prevent and treat the condition.
+A cat with an enlarged heart is at risk for developing several health problems, and as a pet parent, it is useful to be aware of the different types of cardiomegaly, the dangers, and what you can do to prevent and treat the condition.
 Read on to learn what you need to know.

 2 Types of Cardiomegaly